electricalwind/My-Little-Plugin/Readme.md

 ![version](https://img.shields.io/badge/version-1.0-blue.svg)

-This library bring additional actions to the [MWDB](https://github.com/kevoree-modeling/mwDB) project.
-This library is compatible with the latest MWDB api, that will be introduced in the 11th version.
+This library bring additional actions to the [Greycat](https://github.com/datathings/greycat) project.
+This library is compatible with the latest Greycat api, that will be introduced in the 12th version.
-Compatibility with previous versions of MWDB api is not supported anymore.
+Compatibility with previous versions of Greycat (formerly MWDB) api is not supported anymore.

 ### Actions?